alaugks/spring-messagesource-xliff/README.md

 You may already have an existing CacheManager configuration.
 If not, the following minimum CacheManager configuration is required.

-The CacheName must be set with the constant `CatalogCache.CACHE_NAME`.
+The CacheName must be set with the constant `XliffTranslationMessageSource.CACHE_NAME`.
 The specific cache identifier is stored in the constant.
 No ExpireDate should be set for the XLIFF translations cache.

 ### 4.1 CacheManager with ConcurrentMapCacheManager